 Potentially Deadly Consequences

 Distracted driving can have deadly consequences.
-On average, according to the Centers for Disease Control and Prevention (CDC), nine people in the U.S. are killed every day and more than 1,000 are injured in crashes involving a distracted driver.
+In 2018, according to the Centers for Disease Control and Prevention (CDC), 14% of all motor vehicle traffic crashes in the U.S. involved distraction, and 2,841 people died in crashes involving a distracted driver.

 BSA’s Risk Zone: Vehicle webpage, “Transporting Scouts Safely,” identifies some best practices to observe in minimizing or eliminating distractions while driving:

-- When you get in a vehicle, put away your cellphone/smartphone so you won’t be tempted to look at or answer it.
+- When you get in a vehicle, put away your mobile device so you won’t be tempted to look at or answer it.

-- Only check your phone messages during rest stops or food breaks.
+- Only check your texts and messages during rest stops or food breaks.